dragnilar/Drag_Static_Site/README.md

 # Drag_Static_Site
-This is a static website I made to host a blog (anything else I feel like making).
+This is a static website I made to host a blog and anything else I feel like making.

 The site is a Blazor Web Assembly app using: